-50 Takes on Trump: New York by Luke Perry
+Early Takes on Trump: New York By Luke Perry

 New York has the reputation of being a very liberal state thanks to New York City, which holds 43 percent of the state’s population.
 Hillary Clinton won New York's 29 electoral votes in a 20 point landslide by winning New York City, its suburbs, and other urban centers throughout the state, including Buffalo, Albany, Syracuse and Rochester.